AllMight2099/clippings/README.md

 ## Notes:

--   Clippings are stored in `chrome.storage.local` and grouped by site origin.
+-   Clippings are stored in `chrome.storage.local` and grouped by full page URL.
 -   To avoid automatic overwrite, we can change the `conflictAction` or provide an explicit Export flow.